 - As part of this open house effort, the Brownwood District offered an online engagement opportunity that encouraged the public to view an interactive study map area, draw their preferred relief route, answer survey questions and add their comments.
 This site was open for comments from June 9 to July 13, 2022.
 The public is still able to view the online engagement site, but the comment period is closed.

 - A second Lampasas Relief Route Open House on Nov.
 17, 2022, will present potential relief route conceptual route study areas based on input from the first public meeting.

-- A third open house will be planned for March 2023 to present a recommended route, based on refinements developed through analysis and public input.
+- A third open house meeting date is to be determined, to present a recommended route based on refinements developed through analysis and public input.

 - First Public Meeting - June 28, 2022